"We all came from Sora..."

 We believe that collecting stories can contribute to raising awareness of the environment as the space of ‘collective memory’; and reveal some of the hidden ‘legacies,’ the continuities that persist through time, in the face of social and historical change.

-You can see Professor Carl Chinn talking about Italian migration to Birmingham, in the video below.
+You can see Professor Carl Chinn talking about Italian migration to Birmingham, in this video.